quatrixglobal/frontend-interview-challenge/README.md

 The Task API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, and verbs.

+> Please note that the server resets every 30 minutes and all data will be restored to the default state.

 ## Attributes

 | Name          | Type              | Description                                       |